caghetti/testGithubIssues/.github/ISSUE_TEMPLATE/test_bug.md

 name: Bug Report form
 about: File a bug report
 title: "[Bug]: "
-labels: ["bug"]
+labels: bug
-projects: ["23.12"]
-assignees:
-  - caghetti
+assignees: caghetti

-body:
+---

 - type: markdown
     attributes:
       value: |
         Thanks for taking the time to fill out this bug report!